andarude/CSS-Class-assignment/README.md

-# This is in-class practice with HTML
+# This is an in-class assignment by Andrew Almeter

-# I'm making a pretty recipe

-# Andrew Almeter

-# Due 9/15
+It is due 9/22.
+The file names are confusing for me, so:

+THIS IS THE RECIPE, NOT THE SPORTS ARTICLE!